fluent/fluentd-docs-gitbook/plugins/input/udp.md

 ```

 Please see the [Config File](/configuration/config-file.md) article for the basic
 structure and syntax of the configuration file.
-For \<parse\> section,
+For `<parse>` section,
 please check [Parse section cofiguration](/configuration/parse-section.md).

-We\'ve observed the drastic performance improvements on Linux, with
+We've observed the drastic performance improvements on Linux, with
-proper kernel parameter settings (e.g. \`net.core.rmem\_max\`
+proper kernel parameter settings (e.g. `net.core.rmem_max`
 parameter).
 If you have high-volume UDP traffic, please make sure to
 follow the instruction described at [Before Installing Fluentd](/install/before-install.md).